Can you plug your RV into your dryer outlet?

 - Switch the breaker back on and check for EMS codes.
 If all looks good, allow the RV batteries to charge.

-Don’t have EMS surge protector? *slap across the face* Why not?!
+Don’t have EMS surge protector?
+Why not?
 Don’t you have health, auto and home insurance?
 Why wouldn’t you pay a pittance for an EMS that does the same thing?
+View my recommendations for Progressive, Southwire, and Hughes surge protectors.

-Caution About Extension Cords
+Bonus: A Caution About Extension Cords

 Extension cords lose power.
 The longer the cord and the smaller the wire, the more power you lose.
 The reason extension cords lose power is because of voltage loss.
 The resistance from the wire decreases the voltage.